mlong93/mlong93.github.io/_posts/2021-12-15-junior-fall-reflections.md

 I also want to be a hermit.
 Live alone in the mountains.
 New Zealand, the Canadian Rockies, and the Alps all sound nice.
 Only my personal library to keep me company.

 But I also want to travel the world and see all there is that can be seen.
 All the vestiges of past civilizations, see the lives and dreams of people who have since passed.
-I want to see and hear and live other people's stories.
-Maybe I'll find even prettier mountains and landscapes.
+I want to see and hear and live more human stories.
+Also I'd probably get to see more mountains.